 Our College actively encourages artistic expression, providing a truly unique environment that encourages students to respond, participate and appreciate the creative arts in their many varying forms.

 The curriculum offered to our Middle and Senior students is specifically designed to present a broad, liberal education encouraging meaningful choices that will keep course and career options open.
-All subjects are QSA subjects, ensuring each student is eligible to receive an OP.
+All subjects are QCAA subjects, ensuring each student is eligible to receive an ATAR.